cronkitedata/cronkite-docs/docs/excel/practice/01-excel-azpop-exercise.md

 ### Data trap - negative numbers

 It's very hard to do percents of whole when there is a mix of positive and negative numbers.
-One way to deal with this is to figure out what would have happened if it had stayed the same.

-For example, Cochise County's total population fell over the five year period, mainly because people moved away.
-It also has a high death rate.
-Try to think of ways to compute ratios or other figures that will let you write a coherent sentence.
-In this case, you may want to have a ratio of births to deaths, or a percent change based on a single column.
+In the Fortune 500, for example, they don't even try to compare one year's loss with another year's profit.
+The easiest thing to do is write around it -- by that, I mean focus on the thing that shrank while mentioning it offset other gains.

 ### Write a lede for a day story